Northeast Kansas, California, Kentucky, Indiana, Ohio, Tennessee and Wisconsin

 Call today to schedule your campus visit and get a glimpse of the

 K-State experience.
 We hope to welcome you soon as the newest member of our Wildcat family!

-Learn more about Katy
+Learn more about Landon

 At K-State, you are not just a number in a sea of students.
 Professors and staff at K-State do their best to help you excel.
 Experts are available to any student who needs guidance in academics or campus life, including the Academic and Career Information Center, counseling services or great programs for first-year students to get you on the right track, right away.